apache/datasketches-java/README.md

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-### Release build, incrementing the version number and publising to maven central repository
+### Release build, incrementing the version number and publishing to maven central repository

 #### Prepare a release
 First, "prepare" a release.
 Preparing a release ensures you have no checked out file and no SNAPSHOT dependencies.